robderon/WebApplicationArchitectures/WAA-project-2021.md

 use canvas.toDataURL() method

-ONLY 2 FILES in the assignement directory index.html, index.js
+MINIMUM 1 file in your assignment directory : index.html
+You can also add index.js and index.css

 ## Assignement 2 : Node.js.
 10 points**
 Starting from the live multiuser whiteboard drawing app, add the save image on server feature :